BenWiederhake/spread/README.md

 Note that this may take a long time, and may rewrite a lot of the repository.
 You better have a stable, fast connection, and enough storage space.

-- NOTE: I haven't used this feature in a long time because restic used to have some issues causing unreasonably long running times.
-This was recently fixed, but I haven't looked into this yet.
-My old workaround was to switch to a new repository and throwing the old repo away after a few months.

 ## How to make a new server

 You only really need sftp access to something with lots of storage space.